Networked Communication for Decentralised Agents in Mean-Field Games: Practical modifications to theoretical algorithms for empirical use

+We leave $\beta$ fixed across all iterations, as we found empirically that this yields sufficient learning.
+We have not experimented with decreasing $\beta$ as $l$ increases, though this may benefit learning.
 The transitions in the buffer are discarded after the replay cycles and a new buffer is initialised for the next iteration $k$, as in Line \ref{empty_buffer}.
 As such the space complexity of the buffer only grows linearly with the number of $M_{pg}$ iterations within each outer loop $k$, rather than with the number of $K$ loops.